SquareSR/Testing-Red-Classic/README.md

 - Ekans: HA + PS or HA
 - Zubat: HA (+ PS)

-> You should reach L21 after this zubat, if you are somehow still L20 from either splitting exp or skipping a trainer, then just delay the following menu until you do reach L21, the route can still be followed this way but you may have a few riskier fights such as Misty and Oddish girl in Tunnel.

-MENU before the next trainer we are at Lv.
+**MENU** before the next trainer we are at Lv.
 21 after the youngster fight

 → use the two rare candies on nido

 → learn thrash and teach thrash over Tackle (slot 2).

-TRAINER #4 - Lass - In fight swap thrash to slot 1 (down + select x2 + A)
+TRAINER #4 - Lass - In fight swap thrash to slot 1 (select + down + select + A)

-- Pidgey: Thrash  (or HA + PS)
+- Pidgey: Thrash
-- Nidoran-F: Thrash (or HA x2)
+- Nidoran-F: Thrash

 TRAINER #5 - Jr. TrainerM